jibi21212/Crime-Statistics-in-Canada---Data-Analysis/README.md

 Tools: Jupyter Notebook, Git
 How to Run the Project:

-Clone the repository: git clone https://github.com/jibi21212/scientific-data-analysis-platform.git Navigate to the project directory: cd scientific-data-analysis-platform Install dependencies: pip install -r requirements.txt Run the project: Open Assignment.ipynb in Jupyter Notebook and execute the cells.
+Clone the repository: git clone the repository Navigate to the project directory: cd scientific-data-analysis-platform Install dependencies: pip install -r requirements.txt Run the project: Open Assignment.ipynb in Jupyter Notebook and execute the cells.